Skip to main content

 Load Policy with Priority Based on Role and User Hierarchy

-The inherited structure of roles and users can only be multiple trees, not graphs.
-If a user has multiple roles, you have to make sure the user has the same level in different trees.
-If two roles have the same level, the policy (associated with the role) that appeared earlier has higher priority.
-For more details, also see casbin#833 and casbin#831.
+The role and user inheritance structure must form multiple trees, not graphs.
+When a user has multiple roles, ensure the user occupies the same hierarchy level in each tree.
+When two roles share the same level, the policy appearing first takes priority.
+For details, see casbin#833 and casbin#831.

 model.conf: